vidhi-thakur/Facebook_clone/README.md

 #### Check out the facebook clone here: https://fb-clone-1e13b.web.app

 PS.
 Upcoming features:-
-1. Responsive
+1. Responsiveness
-2. Style - border-top on images and sidebars sticking to their position
+1. Style - border-top on images, navbar avatar and sidebars sticking to their position
-3. login through username and password
+1. login through username and password
+1. adding like and comment feature
+1. global timestamp